riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ### Vector Initialization<a name="vector-init"></a>

 These utility functions are used to initialize vector values.
-They could be used in masking intrinsics with *zero in output* and *don't care in output* semantics.
+They could be used in masking intrinsics with *don't care in output* semantics.

 ```
 Example: